Irma (supermarket): Product range

-Private label

-Irma sells a wide range of products under private label.
+Irma sold a wide range of products under private label.
 In September 2017, Irma closed a contract with the NetEase-owned e-commerce platform Koala for the sale of selected Irma products on the Chinese market.
-The products include Irma coffee, chocolate and organic baby clothing.
+The products included Irma coffee, chocolate and organic baby clothing.

-Organic products

-Irma is known for its wide range of organic products and is the supermarket chain in Denmark where organic products account for the largest share of the total sales.
+Irma was known for its wide range of organic products and was the supermarket chain in Denmark where organic products accounted for the largest share of the total sales.
 At 38%, Irma on Torvegade in Christianshavn was the supermarket where organic products accounted for the largest share of the total sales worldwide.